mit-ll-ai-technology/maite/README.md

 ## maite.interop

+*MAITE-compatible wrappers for popular 3rd-party libraries*

-Wrappers and functions that JATIC protocols compatible with popular 3rd party libraries and frameworks.
-For example, this module can be used to wrap the object detectors provided by huggingface and timm so that they adhere to the JATIC protocols for object detectors.
+The interop subpackage provides wrappers and functions that allow use of popular 3rd party libraries and frameworks in ways that are compatible with JATIC protocols.
+For example, this module can be used to wrap the object detectors provided by HuggingFace so that they adhere to the JATIC protocols for object detectors.

 ```python
 >>> from maite import load_dataset